GRyslan/MealDropPetProject/README.md

+Current Task:
+ ~~make tests with API and integration with github~~ add some actual code for this task to work correct until next evening

 This project will be created based on course task in Coursera Capstone Project Mealdrop for Backend.
 Readme and Problem from course in mealdropboilerplate-master package

 Not hosted(and maybe will not)

-Current Task:
- make tests with API and integration with github

 Current Technologies Stack:
 React.js, TypeScript(for client), RTK Query, Mui,